Barricades

 IV Soviet Occupation, Restored Independence

-In January 1991, opponents of Latvia's independence attempted to stop the process of restoring independence and overthrow the legitimate power of the Republic of Latvia.
-To counter this aggressive behavior, barricades were built around many strategic buildings and large numbers of people were on duty.
-Due to widespread public involvement, opponents of independence failed to seize power.
-The barricades of January 1991 are an excellent example of non-violent resistance of international significance.
+In January 1991, opponents of Latvia's independence attempted to stop the process of restoring independence and overthrow the legitimate government of the Republic of Latvia.
+To resist such aggressive action, barricades were erected around many strategically important buildings and a large number of residents were involved in patrols at them.
+Thanks to the broad involvement of the public, the attempt by opponents of independence to seize power failed.
+The barricades of January 1991 are an outstanding example of non-violent resistance of international importance.

-Through the political reforms implemented in the USSR in the second half of the 1980s, the Baltic society clearly expressed its desire to restore the independence of the Baltic States.
-In 1988, popular movements were established in the Baltic States (in Latvia - the Latvian People's Front or LTF), which soon announced that their main goal was to restore the independence of the Baltic States.
-In Latvia, the LTF won the elections held in March-April 1990, which enabled the adoption of the Declaration of Independence on May 4, 1990, with the support of more than two-thirds of the deputies.
-Despite the victory in the elections and the adoption of the Declaration, the central government of the USSR did not recognize the Declaration of Independence.
+Taking advantage of the political reforms implemented in the USSR in the second half of the 1980s, the society of the Baltic States clearly declared its desire to restore the independence of the Baltic States.
+In 1988, popular movements were established in the Baltic States (in Latvia, the Latvian People's Front or LTF), which soon announced that their main goal was to restore the independence of the Baltic States.
+In Latvia, the LTF won the elections held in March–April 1990, which allowed it to adopt the Declaration of Independence of May 4, 1990 with the support of more than two-thirds of the deputies.
+Despite the victory in the elections and the adoption of the declaration, the central government of the USSR did not recognize the Declaration of Independence, and on May 14, 1990, the President of the USSR M. Gorbachev signed a decree on the illegality of the Declarations of Independence of the Baltic States.

-Despite Gorbachev's promises not to use violent methods to change power in the Baltics, Lithuania and Latvia in January 1991, the USSR army and internal affairs attacked local authorities and strategic sites.
-In Latvia, the aggravation of the situation reached its highest point of escalation on the 14th and 20th.
-January, when periodic attacks on Latvian authorities by USSR special forces fighters took place.
-These attacks killed civil servants and civilians.
-The active involvement of the public in blocking access to public administration institutions and strategic objects (barricades) disrupted the attempt to overthrow the legal power in the Republic of Latvia.
+Despite M. Gorbachev's promises not to use violent methods to change power in the Baltics, Lithuania and Latvia, in January 1991, attacks by the USSR army and internal affairs bodies on local authorities and strategic objects took place.
+The aggravation of the situation in Latvia reached its highest point of escalation on January 14–20, when periodic attacks by fighters of the USSR special forces on Latvian authorities took place.
+Employees performing their official duties and civilians died in these attacks.
+The active involvement of society, blocking access to state administration institutions and strategic objects (barricades), thwarted the attempt to overthrow the legitimate government in the Republic of Latvia.

-In the fight against aggressors in January 1991, non-violent resistance methods were skillfully used.
-At the request of the government and the LTF, barricades guarded by unarmed civilians were quickly set up around nationally important sites.
-Residents from all over Latvia took part in the creation of the barricades, and representatives of rural areas came with heavy agricultural, forestry and other machinery.
-Participants were on call and, if necessary, regularly replaced.
-Volunteers provided food, medical assistance points were set up, and doctors were on duty.
-About 40-50 thousand people took part in the barricades directly, and several hundred thousand people took part in various rallies.
-Barricades in each object were created based on the real situation.
-Both trucks, placed in a tight column, and timber were used to create the barricades around the Council of Ministers building.
+In the fight against the aggressors in January 1991, non-violent resistance methods were skillfully used.
+At the call of the government and the Latvian National Liberation Front, barricades were promptly set up around objects of national importance, guarded by unarmed civilians.
+Residents from all over Latvia participated in the creation of the barricades, representatives of rural regions arrived with heavy agricultural, logging, etc. equipment.
+On-duty participants were organized and, if necessary, regular replacement of participants was ensured.
+Volunteers delivered food, medical aid points were prepared, where medics were on duty.
+Approximately 40-50 thousand people directly participated in the barricades, and several hundred thousand residents indirectly participated in various rallies.
+Barricades were built at each object, guided by the real situation.
+When building the barricades around the Council of Ministers building, both heavy trucks, parked in a tight column, and timber were used.

-Despite the fact that the Gulf War broke out in the Middle East during the barricades, events in Riga resonated around the world.
-Boris Yeltsin, chairman of Russia's Supreme Soviet, called on soldiers and officers not to take part in acts of violence against the people of the Baltic republic.
-A rally was held in Moscow on January 20, gathering around 100,000 people in support of the Baltics.
-The USSR recognized the independence of the Baltic states only when it had actually collapsed after the August 1991 coup in Moscow.
-The events of the barricades in 1991 are one of the symbols of the restoration of Latvia's independence.
-After the restoration of independence, extensive events commemorating the events of the barricades are being held.
-Barricade participants have been awarded memorials to barricade participants.
-The 1991 Barricade Museum has been open at Krāmu Street 3, Riga, since 2001.
+Despite the fact that the Gulf War began in the Middle East during the barricades, the events in Riga resonated throughout the world.
+The Chairman of the Supreme Soviet of Russia, Boris Yeltsin, called on soldiers and officers not to participate in violent actions against the inhabitants of the Baltic republics.
+A rally was held in Moscow on January 20, at which about 100,000 people gathered to express their support for the Baltics.
+The USSR recognized the independence of the Baltic states only when it had already effectively collapsed after the August 1991 coup in Moscow.
+The 1991 barricades are one of the symbols of Latvia's restoration of independence.
+After the restoration of independence, large-scale commemorative events are held to commemorate the barricades.
+The barricades participants have been awarded commemorative signs.
+Since 2001, the 1991 Barricades Museum has been open at Krāmu Street 3 in Riga.

 More information sources